Mirza Nasir Ahmad: Early life

-Career under Basheer-ud-din Mahmood Ahmad's caliphate
+Career under Basheer-ud-din Mahmood Ahmad's leadership

 In November 1938, he returned to the town of his birth, Qadian, where he was appointed a professor at Jamia Ahmadiyya, the missionary theological training college of the Ahmadiyya Muslim Community.
 In 1939, he was appointed principal where he remained for five years.
 From May 1944 to November 1965, he was principal of the Talim-ul-Islam College, first in Qadian, then after partition, in Rabwah, Pakistan.

 During the anti-Ahmadiyya riots in 1953, Nasir Ahmad was imprisoned briefly but released on 28 May 1953.
 Upon his release, he served in various other offices of the community, until being elected as Khalifatul Masih after the demise of his father, Khalifatul Masih II.

-Caliphate
+Leadership

 Mirza Nasir Ahmad was elected as Khalifatul Masih III on 9 November 1965, shortly after Isha prayer at Mubarak Mosque in Rabwah, Pakistan.
 The Majlis Intikhab Khilafat (Electoral College) was presided by Mirza Aziz Ahmad.

 Nasir Ahmad pictured at Schipol Airport in 1967 during his early Europe trip.

 Shortly after his election as Khalifatul Masih, he established the Fazl-e-Umar Foundation in honour and memory of Khalifatul Masih II Mirza Basheer-ud-Din Mahmood Ahmad.
 One of the projects envisioned by the foundation was the construction of a library.
 In 1971, the Khilafat Library in Rabwah was inaugurated, which today houses over 100,000 books, rare manuscripts, a children's section and science displays.